deepdad/SharedWorldModels/README.md

 This idea was based on the assumption that DreamerV2 would not be suitable for continuous action spaces but when that turned out to be a mistake, the decision was rebased to using V1 being more useful for comparisons.
-There are a lot of dependency (issues) and runtime problems.
+There remain parallelization and serial performance problems.

 RLBench is a benchmark consisting of robot arm tasks.
 For example reaching for a small black ball on a table (the default task in our main.py).